msn0/mdn-polyfills/README.md

 # License

-The mdn-polyfills as a module is licensed under MIT © [Michał Jezierski](https://github.com/msn0) The polyfills are licensed under https://developer.mozilla.org/en-US/docs/MDN/About#Copyrights_and_licenses
+The mdn-polyfills as a module is licensed under MIT © [Michał Jezierski](https://github.com/msn0)<br/>
+Polyfills are licensed under https://developer.mozilla.org/en-US/docs/MDN/About#Copyrights_and_licenses